jasneetkaurlab/jasneetkaurlab.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Code of Conduct
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
 nav: true
 nav_order: 4
 ---

-# Code of Conduct, Kaur Group

 ## Introduction
 The Kaur Research Group promotes a safe, welcoming, and inclusive research environment.
 We aim to include equity, diversity, and inclusion (EDI) principles throughout all aspects of our group.
 We welcome and support self-motivated researchers from all cultural and gender groups and promote a bias-free professional environment.
 We thoughtfully design personalized training plans that align with the personal and professional goals of each researcher.